microsoft/MLOps_VideoAnomalyDetection/README.md

 # Video Anomaly Detection - powered by Azure MLOps
 [![Build Status](https://dev.azure.com/aidemos/MLOps/_apis/build/status/Microsoft.MLOps_VideoAnomalyDetection?branchName=master)](https://dev.azure.com/aidemos/MLOps/_build/latest?definitionId=88?branchName=master)

-The automation of detecting anomalous events in videos is a challenging problem that currently attracts a lot of attention by researchers, but also has broad applications across industry verticals.
+The automation of detecting anomalous event sequences in videos is a challenging problem, but also has broad applications across industry verticals.

-The approach involves training deep neural networks to develop an in-depth understanding of the physical and causal rules in the observed scenes.
+The approach followed in this repository involves self-supervised training deep neural networks to develop an in-depth understanding of the physical and causal rules in the observed scenes.
 The model effectively learns to predict future frames in the video in a self-supervised fashion.

 By calculating the error in this prediction, it is then possible to detect if something unusual, an anomalous event, occurred, if there is a large prediction error.